Rainbow Six Siege Kaid: what he can do and how to use him

 Kaid’s Weapon Loadouts

 Kaid’s two primary weapons are the AUG A3 sub-machine gun and the TCSG12 Shotgun.
-The shotgun has slug rounds that turn walls into glass, because the impact it has.
+The shotgun has slug rounds that turn walls into glass if shot at close range, because the impact it has.
 It also packs a bit of a punch to enemies.
-The TCSG12 can also equip an ACOG, which is a rare thing for a shotgun.
+The TCSG12 can also equip an ACOG, which is a rare thing for a shotgun, and it has a lot more rounds in the chamber compared to other slug shotgun users.
+The downside is that it takes more rounds than a buck shot variant of the shotgun to open hatches.
 The AUG A3 is a very accurate sub-machine gun too, especially when you have a muzzle brake attached.
 Either are good options, but I prefer the TCSG12.

 As one of the two Moroccan operatives in the game, Nomad uses the .44 Mag Semi-Auto which comes with an ACOG-like scope and packs a big punch.
 It’s a fantastic pistol for Kaid, though his primary guns are also very good for a defensive unit.